 Details of the authorised share capital are shown in note 27 to the consolidated financial statements.
 The Company has one class of ordinary shares which carry no right to fixed income.
 Each share carries the right to one vote at general meetings of the Company.
-As disclosed in note 27, during the period no new ordinary shares (2013: 270,008) of $\mathfrak{L}0.05$ each were issued, called up and fully paid as part of the Group's share option and long term incentive plans.
+As disclosed in note 27, during the period no new ordinary shares (2014: no new ordinary shares) of £0.05 each were issued, called up and fully paid as part of the Group's share option and long term incentive plans.

-The nominal issued share capital as at 31 December 2014 was £1,842,813 (31 December 2013: £1,842,813).
+The nominal issued share capital as at 31 December 2015 was £1,842,813 (31 December 2014: £1,842,813).

-As at 31 January 2015, the Company has been notified of the following voting rights by major shareholders of the Company:
+As at 31 January 2016, the Company has been notified of the following voting rights by major shareholders of the Company:

-Percentage of

-voting rights and issued share Name of holder capital 17.9% Artemis Investment Management Fidelity Worldwide Investment 10.0% Henderson Global Investors 9.6% Baillie Gifford 6.6% Fidelity Management & Research 6.0% Directors 3.8% NBIM 3.6% Octopus Investments 3.6%
+Name of holder Percentage of voting rights and issued share capital J G Nichols S A Fenerty

+Artemis Investment Management 17.7% NON-EXECUTI

+Fidelity Worldwide Investment 10.0% P D McNamara

+Henderson Global Investors 9.6% M L Berryman

+Fidelity Management & Research 8.4% J F Thornton

+Close Brothers Asset Management 4.9%

+Octopus Investments 3.9%

+Directors 3.8%

+NBIM 3.5%

+Hof Hoomeman Bankiers 2.6%

+River and Mercantile Asset Managemer nt 2.2%